Jaycar-Electronics/Camping-Power-Meter/README.md

 }
 ```

-We've cut out a lot of the code to make the general layout more promient.
+We've cut out a lot of the code to make the general layout more prominent.

 1. Firstly, we set this function to be on page load, so once the page has fully finished loading, it will then run this javascript code.